givery-technology/deployman/README.md

     ![./conceptual.png](./conceptual.png)

+- NOTES: This CLI could be applied to Canary deployments as well, as it provides fine-grained control over ALB-weighted target groups.

 ### About bundle management
 This CLI has the ability to register and search for the respective application bundles in blue or green to achieve the above deployment.
+Bundles will be managed in S3 and configured as follows.

+- S3 bucket/
+    - bundles/
+        - xxxxxxxxx.zip
+        - yyyyyyyyy.zip
+        - zzzzzzzzz.zip
+    - active_bundle_blue: Application bundle file for deployment in blue environment
+    - active_bundle_green: Application bundle file for deployment in green environment

 # Install
 There are the following methods.